dakota-mewt/mewt/README.md

 </details>

-# How to build it
+# How to build Mewt
 <details>
  <summary>Click to expand</summary>